Henry Ford Hospital: Overview

 Much of Henry Ford Hospital research is translational in nature - from bench to bedside.
 To this end, basic science studies run the gamut from whole animal physiology to cell and molecular biology to bioengineering with an emphasis on studies that can directly impact patient care.
 In 2009, Henry Ford researchers published more than 450 articles in peer-reviewed medical journals and attracted $57.4 million in external funding.

-Henry Ford Hospital is part of the Henry Ford Health System, one of the country's largest health care systems and a national leader in clinical care, research and education.
-It includes the 1,200-member Henry Ford Medical Group, five hospitals, the Health Alliance Plan, 30 primary care centers and many other health-related entities throughout Southeast Michigan.
+Henry Ford Hospital is part of Henry Ford Health, one of the country's largest health care systems and a national leader in clinical care, research and education.
+It includes the 1,200-member Henry Ford Medical Group, thirteen hospitals, the Health Alliance Plan, 30 primary care centers and many other health-related entities throughout Southeast Michigan.

 In 2009 alone, Henry Ford provided more than $173 million in uncompensated care.
 The health system plans to invest $500 million to expand the Henry Ford Hospital in Detroit, and employs more than 23,000.

-Founded in 1915 by auto pioneer Henry Ford and now one of the nation's leading health care providers, Henry Ford Health System is a not-for-profit corporation managed by chief executive officer Wright L. Lassiter, III and governed by a 17-member Board of Trustees, with volunteer-led advisory and affiliate boards providing additional leadership.
+Founded in 1915 by auto pioneer Henry Ford and now one of the nation's leading health care providers, Henry Ford Health is a not-for-profit corporation managed by chief executive officer Wright L. Lassiter, III and governed by a 17-member Board of Trustees, with volunteer-led advisory and affiliate boards providing additional leadership.

 The system is governed by a board of trustees.
 Advisory and affiliate boards include 150 volunteer leaders, who provide vital links to the communities served by the System.
 Henry Ford is managed by President and chief executive officer Wright Lassiter, III.

-More than 30,000 total Henry Ford Health System employees provide care during the more than 4.24 million annual patient contacts.
+More than 30,000 total Henry Ford Health employees provide care during the more than 4.24 million annual patient contacts.
 Henry Ford health care providers perform more than 100,400 ambulatory surgery procedures each year.
-More than 113,000 patients are admitted to Henry Ford's six hospitals annually.
+More than 113,000 patients are admitted to Henry Ford's thirteen hospitals annually.